cheatham1/SoftwareBook/atlas_events.md

 The **primary vertex** stems from the high transverse momentum inelastic collision of two protons.
 In a typical collision event, several primary vertices along the beam are produced.
 It is important to correctly identify them from the many low transverse momentum proton-proton interactions, so called minimum bias events.

-The above **event display** shows a candidate $$Z$$ boson decaying into two muons with 11 reconstructed vertices.
+The **event display** at the top of this page shows a candidate $$Z$$ boson decaying into two muons with 11 reconstructed vertices.
 This event was recorded on April 24th and is typical for the 2011 environment with high pile-up.

 The reconstruction of primary vertices is important for many physics studies, including searches for new particles, identifying jets containing $$b$$-quarks or taus and reconstruction of exclusive $$b$$-quark decays.